connexcs/docs/docs/tag.md

     Changing the CPS Buffering value only affects calls that exceed the CPS.
 The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to show the status/progress of the call.

-5. **ASR Plus** assists capacity management by helping you define how to handle connections for known failed numbers.
+5.**ASR Plus** assists capacity management by helping you define how to handle connections for known failed numbers.
 For information on the ASR Plus options, see [**ASR Plus Details**](https://docs.connexcs.com/customer/routing/#asr-answer-seizure-ratio-plus-details) here.
-6. **Balance Disconnect** this feature checks the balance every 60 seconds.
+6.**Balance Disconnect** this feature checks the balance every 60 seconds.
 It will disconnect the call when the **balance plus the debit limit** is below $0.

 !!! note
     Balance Disconnect only takes into account the **completed calls**; it excludes any **active calls**.